 Ideal Clay Air-Drying Process

 The best way to air-dry your clay sculptures is by giving them 24-48 hours, within which most air-dry clays harden.
-Also, ensure proper ventilation in the room to prevent excessive heating that can speed up the process and cause cracks.
+Also, ensure proper ventilation to prevent excessive heating that can speed up the process and cause cracks.

 Instead of placing your pottery piece on its designated bottom, like the bottom of a vase, plate, etc., place it on an elevated surface with slits.
-A common household tool example of a great drying stand is a cookie rack or grilling grate.
+A typical household tool example of an excellent drying stand is a cookie rack or grilling grate.
 These tools allow air to flow upwards and facilitate the sculpture’s drying from all sides.

-It may have taken plenty of effort and resources to make your vision come to life.
-But impatience during drying can result in cracks that may be superficial or deeper ones that affect the sculpture’s strength and stability.
-While superficial cracks can be covered, it is not possible to increase the strength of deep cracks using just clay.
+It may have taken plenty of effort and resources to realize your vision.
+However, impatience during drying can result in cracks that may be superficial or deeper ones that affect the sculpture’s strength and stability.
+While superficial cracks can be covered, increasing deep cracks’ strength is impossible using clay.

 So, here are some factors that can help minimize the possibility of cracking while drying the pot.

 The first step after getting an idea is finding suitable materials to bring your vision to life.
-For example, air-drying clay is excellent for all uses but is not meant for sculptures meant to be placed outdoors or those having rounded edges, delicate sections, or multiple layers.
+For example, air-drying clay is excellent for all uses but is not meant for sculptures placed outdoors or those with rounded edges, delicate sections, or multiple layers.

-For such pottery ideas, especially those with lots of parts that add to the weight of the sculpture, it is recommended to avoid air-drying clay.
+For such pottery ideas, especially those with many parts that add to the weight of the sculpture, it is recommended to avoid air-drying clay.

-After you have crafted your clay sculpture, you must ensure that the project is evenly dried from all sides.
+After you have crafted your clay sculpture, ensure the project is evenly dried from all sides.
 For this, you need to keep rotating your piece now and then.
-If you fail to do this, certain sides of your clay might dry late, leading to cracking issues.
+If you fail to do this, certain clay sides might dry late, leading to cracking issues.

-For your clay to dry without cracks, it is essential to leave it alone after sculpting.
-It means that you should not interfere with the hardening process by using external heat sources to rush the process.
+Leaving it alone after sculpting is essential for your clay to dry without cracks.
+It means you should not interfere with the hardening process by using external heat sources to rush it.

 Since the heat from an oven or hair dryer will dry the outermost layer of clay first, it will shrink more than the clay underneath.
 This mismatch in drying and shrinking speeds is bound to cause cracks in clay.
 Therefore, allowing your clay to dry at room temperature in a well-ventilated room is best.

-It becomes impossible to keep a sculpture with different parts together without a skeletal structure that holds the entire piece together.
+Keeping a sculpture with different parts together becomes only possible with a skeletal structure that holds the entire piece together.
 An armature makes this possible.
-However, using armature leaves little to no space for the clay to shrink.
+However, using armature leaves little space for the clay to shrink.

 Therefore, the lack of space for clay to shrink will result in cracks.
-If you need supporting material, it is best to use materials like aluminum foil, which provides greater space for shrinking than wire, polyester, etc.
+If you need supporting material, use materials like aluminum foil.
+It provides more space for shrinking than wire, polyester, etc.

 Conclusion

-Once it dries up well, you can add some colors, embellishments, or other add-ons to make your piece ideal for decorative purposes.
-So, allow your sculpture to dry completely before applying any new layer, whether clay or decorative paint.
+When the air-dry clay dries up correctly, you can add colors, embellishments, and other adornments to make your piece even more compelling.
+You shall allow your sculpture to dry completely before applying a new layer of anything new, whether clay or adornments.